riamary18/Computer_Vision_Projects/README.md

 # Computer_Vision_Projects
-This repository will contain small projects undertaken bby me in the field of computer vision.
+This repository contains small projects undertaken bby me in the field of computer vision.